 |23 Mar:||Sun Valley Athletics Champs|

 |26 & 27 Mar:||Parent-Teacher Meetings|

 OFFICIAL SCHOOL HOURS WHEN BPS STAFF ARE RESPONSIBLE FOR LEARNERS

-We remind parents that, in order to assist with the traffic congestion which tends to build up in Childrens Way near the front entrance to the school during the school day, we ask that learners in Grades Four to Seven are allowed to get out of vehicles and walk to the front gate from the vicinity of the cricket nets on the South Field.
-This will be absolutely safe as they are to remain within the pathway marked out with painted lines along the perimeter of the property.
+In order to assist with the traffic congestion which tends to build up in Childrens Way near the front entrance to the school during the school day, we ask that learners in Grades Four to Seven are allowed to get out of vehicles and walk to the front gate from the vicinity of the cricket nets on the South Field.
+This will be absolutely safe as they are to remain on the pathway along the perimeter of the property.

 Children must be collected from inside the school grounds within a maximum of 10 – 15 minutes after the last bell of the day or at the completion of any extra-mural activity.

 Educators are not able to supervise children left behind at the close of day – they are busily engaged with numerous other activities and meetings.
 Remember to keep your after school care-givers and lift-providers fully updated and informed concerning your child’s routine and timetable.
 Check to ensure that all your transport and after school care expectations are being met by conducting spot checks, and empower your child with a back-up plan of how to deal with any emergency or negative situation which they may have to deal with when outside of the safety of the school campus.
 Emergency contact numbers should always be on them and cellular phones kept safely out of view in a bag or pocket.